-(f.)
-Bar to Succession.
+(e.)
+Limit on Term of Office.
 The President shall not succeed himself or herself in office except when serving the unexpired term of office of his or her predecessor.

-(g.)
-Educational Conference Expenses Reimbursed.
-The President shall receive allowance for all coach travel, hotel, and food and shall be reimbursed for reasonable and incidental expenses, unless supplied by the local conference committee, while attending the Annual Conference.
-However, if the President travels by personal automobile, he or she will be reimbursed at the current United States federal government mileage reimbursement rate; such rate shall be obtained through the office of the Chief Operations Officer.
+(f.)

 (h.)
-Member of Board of Directors.
-As referred to in Article V, Section 5.01 of these Bylaws, the President shall be a voting member of the Board of Directors.
+Acting As Petitioner.
+The President may act as the Petitioner in alleged violations regarding ethics, professional conduct and/or technical error(s).
+If the President is named or involved in the Petition, the First Vice President shall act in place of the President.

 (i.)
-Acting As Petitioner.
-The President in accordance with Article XVII, Section 17.01, Subsection (b.)(1.)(b.) may act as the Petitioner in alleged violations regarding ethics, professional conduct and/or technical error(s) when directed by this section.(j.)
 Other Duties.
 The President shall perform such other duties and have such other powers as may be described by the Board of Directors from time to time and/or as described in the Operations Manual.

-Section 7.08 First Vice President.
-The First Vice President shall, in the absence or disability of the President, perform the duties and exercise the powers of that office.
-For the purposes of this section of these Bylaws, the term “absence” shall be defined as including any situation in which the President is disqualified or otherwise unable to act.
+Section 7.07 First Vice President.

 (a.)
 Succeeding to Office of President.
 The First Vice President shall automatically succeed to the office of President in the event of the death, disability, resignation or removal from office of the President, and shall serve the unexpired term thereof.